-I am a Lecturer in Corporate Governance and Director of Graduate Studies in the School of Law at Queen’s University Belfast.
+I am a Lecturer in Corporate Governance in the School of Law at Queen’s University Belfast.
 I teach on our LLMs in International Business Law and International Business Law including Placement.
 I also teach Company Law and Corporate Governance on our LLB programme.
 I currently director of the JD Programme, which is an innovative, research-led professional doctorate aimed at people who want to bring advanced research skills into the legal profession.

 My main research interests focus on how to think about the corporate purpose, especially with regard to standard models of the shareholder-oriented corporation.
 I am also interested in normative questions around ideas of accountability, whether at the individual level or at the level of the corporation itself.
 My current fous is on how businesses, regulators and law put the language of human rights to work in addressing the impacts that business operations have on people, societies and the environment.

 PhD in Political Philosophy, 2003